testissimo/testissimo.github.io/documentation/tutorials/first-repo.md

 Congratulations, now you have created your first Repo and your first Test.
 Check out the next section about writing simple tests!

+##Additional info
+###VCS
+VCS stands for Version-Control-System.
+As maintainibility is valued utmost in Testissimo, there is a VCS solution provided out of the box in Testissimo.
+Repositories are stored at the Testissimo server.
+In order to make changes or otherwise edit these repositories, a copy of their current state is needed.
+The process of downloading a copy of the current state of a repository is called Checkout.
+Once a selected repository is downloaded (checked out) in Testissimo, this repository can be edited.
+Any changes (i.e. new tests added, new components creations, ...) to any parts of a repository are called Changes.
+The amount of changes to a Repo can be previewed in Repos > Local tab.
+After a set of meaningful changes to a repository, these changes should be uploaded back to the server.
+This is called Pushing Local Changes.
+The reason for pushing changes to a remote server is simple.
+Once these changes are pushed and applied to the Remote Repo - users with access to this repository are informed about these changes and can apply them simply by Downloading (Pulling) and Merging Remote Changes.
+The process of Pushing and Pulling changes is the integral of any VCS solution.
+Merging is the process of choosing the fitting change from two different versions.
+In Testissimo, merging is implemented in the same way as in other popular Version Control Systems.

+###Public and Private Repo settings
+While working with your Repos, you can use the Private/Public Repo settings.
+- **Public Repos** - repos visible and accessible to all users.
+- **Private Repos** - repos with Private settings are only visible to you as the owner by default.
+You can still manage access by manually adding users in Access Management settings.

 HINTS: